Tuesday, July 18, 2017

 Tigron and Taboo: the Freudian Dream Theater of FLASH GORDON (1936) + Aura the Merciful

 The murky Freudian sexuality of dreams sometimes creates a kind of bilateral lurching movement, as if drunkenly crashing sideways through a row of Natural History Museum dioramas.
 Each shallow and pleasantly imprisoning landscape offers a giddy warm panorama of exotic wonder and dichotomy: shallow yet vast, static yet propulsive, sexual yet frustrating.
-As they are in the museum, these dioramas are neither indoors nor out, but a strange combination of the two; it's as if the whole world was now under one roof, with no outdoors to speak of any longer.
-A whole world turned into a mall of stores mere inches deep.
-It was the original STAR TREK's great genius to understand this; unless they were actually filmed out of doors, alien planet surfaces never had much depth of field: a few foam rocks, some red sand, a weird tree growing by a ruined wall, a strangely-colored sky backdrop of purple sky and three moons, such worlds offered a cozy 'small world' interiority that mirrors a dream; like sneaking out of the long into the diorama one of a Disney haunted house. it was only when TREK went out of doors, in the desert canyon scrub of LA, that mundane reality seemed to intrude.
-Those episodes were never as fun--they never tapped into the dreamy sexual current.
+As they are in the museum's exhibits -- neanderthal couples reacting to an approaching mammoth, or whatever-- the dream theater is neither indoors nor out, but a strange combination of the two, as if the whole world was now under one roof, with no doors or ways out, only waking escapes it.
+The original STAR TREK's TV show displayed great genius to understand this: alien colored sky backdrops a few yards behind the actors, eerie color gel light from some unseen sun, some shadowy mist, a big driftwood branch in the foreground, a few foam rocks, some red sand, and viola!
+These strange new diorama worlds offered a cozy 'small world' interiority that mirrors a dream; like sneaking out of a sunny afternoon, through a back door and finding yourself behind some diorama display along the flume track of a Disney haunted house.
+It was only when TREK production went out of doors, in the desert canyon scrub of LA, to show their alien world, that mundane reality seemed to intrude.
+These worlds all seemed like TV westerns, with Native American archetypes, monsters looking hot under desert sun, and wandering too many canyons.
+Those episodes were never as fun or sexy.

 AURA

 Alas, the Aura archetype has been all but hounded out of the sci-fi fantasy sphere these last 30 years.
-Certainly there's no one remotely like her in the Star Wars, or Lord of the Rings cycles, nor Harry Potter --where women, if any, are but wallpaper, girlfriends, or buddies, less characters than representations of institutions (mom, judge).
+Certainly there's no one remotely like her in the Star Wars, or Lord of the Rings cycles, nor Harry Potter --where women, if any, are but wallpaper: helpless girlfriends (i.e. Dale) or tomboy pals (or moms).
 Even the relatively equal Marvel universe tends to prefer male super-villains, and though the many female superhero characters are well-sketched in for the most part - they never occupy Aura's unique 'centrist' position as the engineer of the action.
 Aura is the only truly beyond good and evil, motivated by a desire for Flash that transcends any concern for her own safety or loyalty to her father.
 She may be Ming's daughter, but if not for her interference Flash would be dead after the first episode.
-Earth woman Dale is certainly not going to help, she's more like Flash's cheerleader and imperiled rescuee, but Aura jumps in the ring with the monsters.
-Flash saves Dale but Aura saves Flash, risking her own life time and again to keep him safe; to pay her loyalty back (in lieu of sex) he must always spare her father Ming even if presented with the chance to run him through with a sword.
+Time and again her courage and resourceful thinking save his life, only for him to let her down by his blonde moping in favor of his blonde moper Dale, always more like Flash's cheerleader and imperiled damsel, never equal or using her brain beyond feebly smiling at Vultan or Ming to buy time.
+Aura jumps in the ring with the monsters.
+Flash saves Dale but Aura saves Flash, risking her own life time and again to keep him safe; to pay her loyalty back (in lieu of sex) the best he can do is spare her father Ming's life, even if presented with the chance to run him through with a sword.

 "Because I like you."

-Villainesses in other fantasy films tend towards the devouring monsters of narcissism and ice queen sociopathy (Charlize Theron in Snow White and the Huntsman, Nicole Kidman in The Golden Compass, Jessica Chastain in Crimson Peak, Julianne Moore in Hunger Games, Kate Winslet in Divergent, etc.) If they should, as Aura does, learn a 'better' way, less vanity-based and more sisterhood-baed, then they become 'un-sexed' ala Angelina Jolie in Maleficent or Elsa (Idina Menzel) in Frozen--they don't get to display uninhibited carnality and be powerful, manipulative, flawed but ultimately good-hearted and courageous, fallible but larger than life.
-Only in big lit adaptations, like Wuthering Heights or Gone With the Wind are genuinely complex flawed females allowed to mature uncorrupted by the vile touch of unsexy censorship.
+Villainesses in other fantasy films tend towards the devouring monsters of narcissism and ice queen sociopathy (Charlize Theron in Snow White and the Huntsman, Nicole Kidman in The Golden Compass, Jessica Chastain in Crimson Peak, Julianne Moore in Hunger Games, Kate Winslet in Divergent, etc.) If they should, as Aura does, learn a 'better' way, less vanity-based and more sisterhood-baed, then they become 'un-sexed' ala Angelina Jolie in Maleficent or Elsa (Idina Menzel) in Frozen.
+They don't get to display uninhibited carnality and be powerful, manipulative, flawed but ultimately good-hearted and courageous, fallible but larger than life.
+Only in big lit adaptations, like Wuthering Heights or Gone With the Wind are genuinely complex flawed but incredibly strong-willed, intelligent and assertive females allowed to mature uncorrupted by the vile touch of unsexy censorship.
 But in sci-fi and fantasy, where have they gone?
-Is Aura really the only one of her kind?
+Is Aura really the only one and last one of her kind?

 For Star Wars, Lucas raided the Flash Gordon serial box and took almost every crayon except Aura red.
 She stands alone now, a relic from a bygone era.
 She reminds that, once upon a time, desire was allowed to exist in the heart of strong beautiful amoral women who didn't even have to die as penance.
-In Flash they don't judge Aura for her carnality, far from it; we roll our eyes at Dale's lack of guts and judge Flash for being such a prude that he'd deny the desires of a hot babe who just saved his life out of loyalty to a square helpless Earth woman he met a mere chapter earlier.
+In Flash we don't judge Aura for her carnality, far from it; we roll our eyes at Dale's lack of guts and judge Flash for being such a prude that he'd deny the desires of a hot babe who just saved his life, out of loyalty to a square helpless Earth woman he met a mere chapter earlier.
+The racist implications are obvious.
 In the remake, Aura even suffers the bore worm torture rather than rat out the coroner who helped her smuggle Flash to freedom by declaring him dead.
 All Flash can do to pay her back is inadvertently tip off Ming's goons to her machinations by telepathically linking with Dale (which she answers out loud, like the putz she is) instead of satisfying the lusts of his liberator like a true gentleman.
-Flash is the type who'd repay you for busting him out of jail by calling the cops on you.
+Flash is the type who'd repay you for busting him out of jail by shouting "thanks for busting me out of jail!!" as you pass the officers manning the front desk.

 Another 'red queen' - Fah Lo Suee- Fu Manchu's daughter

 In Alex Raymond's original strip, just as Ming is derived clearly from Fu Manchu, Aura is derived from his insidious, super-sadistic daughter, Fah Lo Suee (most memorably played by Myrna Loy in MGM's shockingly racist 1932 pre-code Mask of Fu Manchu).
-I'm not sure if author Sax Rohmer himself had a source for her awesome evil, or if Fah Lo Suee was just a mainstay archetype of kinky "men's adventure" pulp miscegenation fantasies, the type written perhaps by xenophobic shore-leave sailors too high to figure out how to escape their berth in the opium den.
-Dragon Lady in Terry and the Pirates seemed too adult and complicated for me as a kid (she and Terry had a complex relationship), and that strip never got kinky enough.
+I'm not sure if author Sax Rohmer himself had a source for her awesome evil, or if Fah Lo Suee was just a mainstay archetype of kinky "men's adventure" pulp miscegenation fantasies, the type written perhaps by xenophobic shore-leave sailors too high to figure out how to escape their rented berth at some inland opium den.
+Dragon Lady in Terry and the Pirates seemed too adult and complicated for me as a kid (she and Terry had a complex relationship), and that strip never got kinky enough (I could tell).
 But the feral purity to Fah Lo Suee or Aura was something we kids could understand --maybe even especially understand if we were younger.
 As kids too terrified of rejection to ever ask a girl the time of day, Aura's kind of aggressive no-subtlety seduction was a dream come true.
 Flash had to be the biggest bonehead in existence!
 On the other hand, if we were Flash, Ming would still be in power and we'd be another of her smitten booty call reserves rather than her main obsession through the whole serial (we know that now, consciously at least).
-As kids we were used chasing cute older girls and being continually frustrated by a lust we never understood enough to quench.
+As kids we were used chasing cute girls and being continually frustrated by a kind of ur-desire we never understood enough to quench.

 One of the reasons I liked Suicide Squad was the Aura archetype's re-emergence in the form of Harley Quinn.
-You can argue that (as per her origin flashbacks) she was driven mad by a man, the Joker, just as Aura was morally bankrupted by father Ming, so it's all just the patriarchy doing its Trilby sexual subjugation number, but you miss the point.
-Any display of unrepentant feminine enjoyment outside of the parameters of Earth's antiquated morality is no vice!
-It's like decrying a straight-A student's grades as being the product of abusive, overly strict parenting, i.e. a sign of child abuse, and therefore void as a testament of personal worth.
+You can argue that (as per her origin flashbacks) she was driven mad by a man, the Joker, just as Aura was morally bankrupted by father Ming, so it's all just the patriarchy doing its Trilby sexual subjugation number, but if that's as far as you go with your deconstruction then you miss the point, like stopping a cross-country journey after ten miles because the road you started on is closed, rather looking for a map in the glove compartment.
+You can turn around if you want, but don't kid yourself: you pussied out, not the highway system.
+Any display of unrepentant feminine enjoyment outside of the parameters of Earth's antiquated morality is empowering, whether or not it's a turn on to the boys!
+It's like invalidating a straight-A student's grades since they're product of abusive, overly strict parenting, i.e. a sign of trauma rather than triumph.
+Hey, those tiger moms delivered doctors and conductors and your own indulged kid is still living in your basement, blaming his failure to become a rock star on you for refusing to pay for his band's demo until he actually got a job.

 DALE

-Aura acts, good or bad, without thinking.
-Dale Arden on the other hand only reacts, also without thinking.
-She's good but her goodness is a burden.
-In at least one instance Dale actually lets Ming escape Flash's wrath, even though she's in danger.
-In one scene Flash has Ming at gunpoint on his throne, Dale runs up and grabs Flash's arm to embrace him, allowing a guard to grab the gun away and Ming to escape.
-All Dale does is scream when harassed, but then works to protect her harasser from her protector.
-She's utterly passive.
-Aura on the other hand leaps into the fire if Flash is burning; Dale just faints from the strain of seeing him inconvenienced.
+Aura acts, good or bad, with clever, if self-serving, thinking.
+Dale Arden, on the other hand only reacts, without thinking.
+She's all good but all-passive --her goodness is a burden.
+Aura leaps into the fire if Flash is burning; Dale just faints and screams his name.
 Aura saves Flash from death; Flash saves Dale from 'marriage.'
-Aura is complex but Dale is a simpleton; when she sees Flash alive she's like a child seeing a puppy gambol towards her across the park.
-"Flash!"
-When he's in trouble, Dale screams: "Flash!"
-Lurching back and forth on Universal's sets like there's an earthquake- locked in some expressionist dance, twirling from one mark to the other-- assuming theatrical poses and holding them as other actors say their lines--Dale seems trapped in a kind of expressionist dream theater amber worthy of the Weimar era.
-Even then, her theatricality mixed with dewy innocence works to establish her as a kind of inner child /anima figure caught in a dark adult web.
-Though highly sexualized in her concubine robes, threatened by a laughing Vultan, she's nonetheless untouchable, a true dream chimera, the unassimilable void around which the Flash-Aura-Ming pinwheel nebula spins.
+Aura is morally neutral, i.e. complex, Dale is all-good, i.e. a simpleton; when she sees Flash alive after the latest chapter-ending trial, she blurts his name, delighted, like a child seeing a puppy gambol towards her across the park.
+When he's in trouble, Dale reacts by lurching back and forth on Universal's sets in a kind of expressionist dream theatrical style worthy of the Weimar era.
+Even so, her dewy innocence establishes her as a kind of inner child /anima figure caught in a dark adult web.
+Though highly sexualized in her concubine robes, threatened by a laughing Vultan, she's nonetheless untouchable, a true dream chimera, the unassimilable sleepwalking void around which the Flash-Aura-Ming pinwheel nebula spins.

 ELEMENTAL DREAM LOGIC

-Laden as it is with unconscious elemental symbolism--sky (floating city; ships) / water (undersea kingdom) / earth (lizards, Bronson) / fire (tunnel dragon, pits, cliffhangers)---the trappings of childhood trauma and anxiety ingeniously cohere in ingeniously frugal art direction showing that when you stick close to the archetypal root, cheapness actually enhances the power.
-The trappings of daily life, given the merest tweak, can assume nightmare potency.
+Laden as it is with unconscious elemental symbolism--sky (floating city; ships) / water (undersea kingdom) / earth (lizards, Bronson) / fire (tunnel dragon, pits, cliffhangers)---the trappings of childhood trauma and anxiety ingeniously cohere in ingeniously frugal art direction showing that when you stick close to the archetypes, threadbare mono-dimensional cheapness can assume nightmare potency.

-For example, next time you pass that chapter, consider how Kala the Shark Man's underwater kingdom resembles an ordinary bathroom gone Rarebit Fiend-awry: shower curtains stand in for boudoir walls; water leaks in from behind bolted metal plates as if urgent bladders; windows are laundry machine round.
-Flash is forced--not into an ocean or lake--but into a large water tank 'tub,' to fight an octopus that looks very much like a wash rag.
-The shark men who swim towards him are just men wearing a 'fin' ridge on their bathing caps; and they come at him like porpoises across the Olympic swimming pool distance - friend or foe we don't know as we watch them take their Olympic mouth open breaths.
-This is 'bath time' run amok, a world invented on the spot by a child with his rubber shark and soap suds.
-In this dream universe, scientific logic equates with the 'seemingly obvious' reasoning of children, i.e. if you fall off the moon you tumble down to Earth; in space you don't need pressurized suits and everyone speaks English so there is no need for translator devices, there's no sense of alternate time from our own earth rotation-tied clock, no need for food or sleep or bathroom breaks; the ocean is perfectly represented by your tub's spatial dimensions, your washrag scuttles across the bottom of the tub and you can feel its vastness through the eyes of your army man.
+For example, next time you pass through chapters 2-3, consider how Kala the Shark Man's underwater kingdom resembles an ordinary bathroom gone Rarebit Fiend-awry: shower curtains stand in for boudoir walls; scallops of welded steel provide walls and thrones; windows are washing machine door round; water leaks in from behind bolted metal plates as if a sleeping viewer's full bladder; it makes you have to pee as they're all slowly turned to let Flash out of a large water tank 'tub,' where Flash is fighting an octopus that looks very much like a wash rag.
+The shark men who swim towards him are just men wearing a 'fin' ridge on their bathing caps; and they come at him like porpoises across the Olympic swimming pool distance.
+In short, this is 'bath time' run amok, a world invented on the spot by a child with his rubber octopus, army men, wash rag, and soap suds.
+In this dream universe, scientific logic equates with the 'seemingly obvious' reasoning of children, i.e. if you fall off the moon you tumble down to Earth.
+On Mongo you don't need pressurized suits and everyone speaks English and daytime and nighttime merge; the ocean is perfectly represented by your tub's spatial dimensions, your washrag scuttles across the bottom of the tub and you can feel its power in the eyes of your army man when he's smothered by it.

-Another dream logic element is the weird disembodied male voice that shows up regularly to do all the overdubs (narrating, diegetic radio news broadcasts, and occasional actor voices) all done by the same actor through what sounds like a tin microphone invented from before the age of sound recording and spoken into from all the way at the other end of the room, way afield of the rest of the mix (added later by the editor, Saul A. Goodkind [as per imdb]) to fill in common gaps in story and dead spots in the action. if he's the editor himself, or some friend of his or whatever, he's awesome!
+Another dream logic element is the weird disembodied male voice that shows up regularly to do all the overdubs (narrating, diegetic radio news broadcasts, and occasional actor voices) all done by the same booming actor through what sounds like a tin microphone invented from before the age of sound recording, whenever the speaker has their back to the camera, or is outside the frame.
+(As per imdb, this is the voice of editor Saul A. Goodkind, saving money no doubt on rehiring actors for post-sync re-recording).
 His attempts to match offscreen character voices are so 'off' they become sublimely surrealistic.
 Lost in the zone between a commentary track, overdub, and voiceover, his deep slow speaking voice works to enhance the otherworldliness, the dreamy disconnect.

 "Maybe you will like my friend, Urso."

-My favorite example is when the bear with the white stripe down its back, Urso, comes into King Vultan's throne room to harass Dale, who's still in her sexy Ming-give dress, her bosom heaving, stomach sucked in with terror - she's a luscious, maddeningly enticing vision, especially to a prepubescent boy who hasn't quite made the jump from amoral protean lust to empathic chivalry.
-Her heaving and Vultan's irritating laughter makes the weird bear so much more disconnected, especially when that disembodied voice comes on, slow and deranged: "You don't like me?
+My favorite example is when the bear with the white stripe down its back, Urso, comes into King Vultan's throne room to 'terrorize' Dale, who's still in her sexy Ming-given midriff dress, her bosom heaving, stomach sucked in with terror.
+Her heaving and Vultan's near-incessant 'uproarious' laughter makes the weird bear so much more disconnected, especially when that disembodied voice comes on, slow and deranged: "You don't like me?
 Maybe you will like my friend, Urso!"
 Since the voice is heard alongside the bear's close-up, we're led to wonder, is that the bear talking?
-Does the voiceover guy even know if he's doing Vultan or the bear?
-Is it some weird combination?
 The slow drawl of the voice is heard only when we see the bear close up - which could indicate it's the bear talking (about himself in the third person) or the editor is worried about lips not matching.
-When Vultan opens the door back up so the beast will leave he gives it a playful slap on the hindquarter and the white (yellow) dust flies up, reassuring us the poor creature wasn't actually painted and it will all come off in the pool.
+When Vultan opens the door back up so the beast will leave he gives it a playful slap on the hindquarter and the white (or yellow) dust flies up, reassuring us the poor creature wasn't actually painted and it will all come off in the pool.

 Meanwhile all through the bear's arrival and departure, Dale heaves against the wall in terror, her lovely exposed midriff like a flag before a bull, driving any red-blooded American boy to a man's level of hypnotized distraction and Vultan laughs in a semi-insane impression of heartiness.
 It really is like a fledgling dream has spilled right onto the TV out of a fevered 11 year-old's brain, nailing a time when we're not quite old enough to realize how villainous our lascivious response towards her fear really is, with Goodkind's slurring deep voice like some primal father pimp puppeteer.

 I know it's hard to keep X-rated stuff out of the realm of children today, alas, due to Youtube.
-But my generation, even in the 70s (we were maybe the last ones) could easily spend the first decade-plus of our childhood in complete sexual darkness, so that our sudden urges towards underwear models in the Sears catalogue seemed rapturously unique to us alone, and since they weren't tied to the tedious mechanics of actual sex, they scaled bizarre sadomasochistic heights, our imagination desperately trying to guess where these pangs were leading us and finding only Freudian punishment scenarios extended into giddy extended riffs.
+But my generation, even in the 70s (we were maybe the last ones) could easily spend the first decade-plus of our childhood in complete sexual darkness, so that our sudden urges when beholding underwear models in the Sears catalogue seemed rapturously unique to us alone, And since these feelings weren't yet tied to the tedious mechanics of actual adult sex, they could scale some pretty bizarre sadomasochistic heights.
+We couldn't know there was a 'release' valve that would end the sweet suffering, and so--mired in the anal stage--we could find only Freudian punishment scenarios at the end of our tortured rainbow.

 THE LONGING FOR CLOSURE IS THE CLOSURE

-It was in those books that I discovered Little Nemo in Slumberland and--just as those full page 1920s Sunday strips ended with Nemo back in bed wondering what he's missing now that he was so suddenly yanked out of his own cliffhanger, in Flash Gordon's 1936 serial, there was the aching feeling that our absence was still being felt in the kingdom that our alarm clock had just yanked us out of (the way mom would yell for us to come in for dinner right when we were 'getting somewhere' with a neighborhood game or flirtation).
+It was in those books that I discovered Little Nemo in Slumberland and--just as those full page 1920s Sunday strips ended with Nemo back in bed wondering what he's missing over there in Slumberland now that he's been so suddenly yanked out of his own cliffhanger-- in the Flash Gordon 1936 serial, there was the aching feeling that our absence was still being felt in the kingdom that our alarm clock had just yanked us out of (the way mom would yell for us to come in for dinner right when we were 'getting somewhere' with a neighborhood game or flirtation, and we'd wolf down dinner asap to race back out, only to find night fallen and everyone gone).

-By now you should, being astute, garnered the connection between the cliffhanger's suspense "Tune in next time, same bat channel" or "Next week at this theater!" or tomorrow's paper, and the delirious longing and frustration that comes from being teased by a pretty schoolmate, or, in bed, denied orgasm, but made out with long into the night, but strung along, a brother left hangin' - as it were, after you dutifully went down on them for endless hours.
-Maybe you learned to love this torment, and if so, brother, is Flash for you.
-Its sense of sexual bait-and-switch is all important in serials for the same reason as it is for dreams - the basic function of the dream being to keep the conscious mind from 'waking up' - as if a movie being made by an internal director who loses his audience the moment the audience realizes it really is time to get up and go to the bathroom or answer the door, that the buzzing isn't spaceships but alarm clocks.
-Maybe the reason rocketships sound so much like alarm clocks as to down them out, but not enough in a sense to fool the conscious mind into waking up even earlier than planned.
-So the rockets are soothing - you can fall asleep to their genial hum - but at the same time their noisy enough to engulf the sound of an alarm and vanish it inside a white noise spectrum.
-Mwa Ha ha!
+By now you should, being astute, garnered my proposed connection between the cliffhanger's suspense "Tune in next time, same bat channel" or "Next week at this theater!" or tomorrow's paper, and the delirious longing and frustration that comes from being teased by a pretty schoolmate, or, in bed, denied orgasm, but made out with long into the night and then left hangin'.
+Maybe, like me, you learned to love this torment, and if so, brother, is Flash for you.
+Its sense of sexual bait-and-switch is all important in serials for the same reason as it is for dreams or evolution - the basic function of the dream being to keep the conscious mind from 'waking up' - as if a movie being made by an internal director who loses his audience the moment the audience realizes it really is time to get up and go to the bathroom or answer the door, that the buzzing isn't spaceships but alarm clocks.
+Maybe the reason rocketships sound so much like alarm clocks is to down them out, but not enough in a sense to fool the conscious mind into waking up even earlier than planned.
+So the rockets are soothing masks meant to block out alarm clocks like noise cancelling headphones - you can fall asleep to their genial hum.

 In this sense too the 'petit mort' of orgasm acts as a 'waking up' to a reality they thought they were escaping via pursuing their desire.
-This post-desire satiation leaves 'a mess', things are suddenly awkward and the air feels colder.
-The post-orgrasm blues can easily segue into guilt or disgust, like eating a big steak and realizing you are now overly full and grossed out.
-What was initially so desirable at 8 PM - hhmm-mm hot and juicy, is within an hour reduced to a plate of slowly rotting cut-away fat and sinew; the age of the goddess revealed in the sudden guilty chill of post-orgasmic depression as just another broad with too much make-up on.
+This post-desire satiation leaves 'a mess', things are suddenly awkward between you and your lover and the air feels colder.
+The post-orgrasm blues can easily segue into guilt or disgust, like eating a big steak and realizing you are now overly full and grossed out by the leftovers on your plate.
+What was initially so desirable at 8 PM - hhmm-mm hot and juicy, is within an hour reduced to a plate of slowly rotting cut-away fat and sinew; the age of the goddess revealed in the sudden guilty chill of post-orgasmic depression as the nymph you went home with is just another broad with too much make-up smudged off her face when you wake.
 One's eye casts about the messy floor for one's pants as if on survival instinct.
 But the urge to run or kick the person out is tempered by the need to not seem like a douchebag.
-So there you sit, waiting for the check, the chance to bail, be free from a bed that mere hours before you were dying to crawl into.
+So there you sit, waiting for the check as the rotting meat on your plate nauseates, you long to run out before the bill arrives, be free from a bed that mere hours before you were dying to crawl into.

-The trick around this problem, to avoid that disgust and depression, is to never have that elusive orgasm.
+The trick around this problem, to avoid that disgust and depression, is to never have that elusive orgasm the first night, or even the first few.
 This translates for Flash into an endless roundelay of lusty chasing, where people make a concerted point to never catch each other.
-Every kid who's played war in their backyard knows that no one ever wins for long.
-The last man standing invariably steps on a mine or is shot by a dying man in the bushes and falls dramatically and only then may all the slain arise and pick new teams.
-In this sense, there's never a need to just kill opposing forces quickly in order to end the game fast and go home.
-Knowing this instinctively, if Flash has a laser beam rifle in his hand he is always quick to toss it away.
+Every kid who's played war in their backyard knows that no one ever wins, loses, or dies for long.
+The last man standing invariably steps on a mine and falls dramatically or is killed by some dying enemy, and only then may all the slain arise and pick new teams.
+The game is in how well you die, how much 'veritas' you can bring to your character and to the over-all imaginative 'reality' of the pretend experience.
+In Flash Gordon, there is never a need to just kill opposing forces quickly in order to end the game fast and go home.
+What are you going to do there?
+Play polo?
+Hang out with dad and his telescope?
+Knowing this truth, instinctively, if Flash has a laser beam rifle in his hand he is always quick to toss it away if the opponents are unarmed.
 He might point it at Ming's guards during an escape, but if he wants to subdue them he needs to fight bare-knuckled.
-If he surges too far ahead, and traps Ming on his throne, sword to his neck, he'll let him bargain his way out, over and over again, promising he may marry Dale at once, but in a week's time so the kingdom can prepare, and Flash dutifully agrees.
+If he surges too far ahead, and traps Ming on his throne, sword to his neck, he'll let him bargain his way out, over and over again.
+Promise Flash he may marry Dale at once... then change it to a week's time so the kingdom can prepare, Flash may expect trickery, but he'd never try to out-trick Ming.
+You got to let Ming be Ming, then you can react, the way only Flash can, by immediate, unthinking fisticuffs.

-And just as dreams seemed to be largely repurposed imagery from waking 'content,' as if everything you saw or experienced in school, or the mall, or the back yard whiffle ball game, comprised a casting office and scenery storage palette to draw from, so Flash repurposes an array of familiar sights and sounds from earlier movies -- particularly from Universal's early horror classics --then in regular local TV rotation so quite familiar to us: there were the long winding stairs of Dracula, the Franz Waxman scores and Frankenstein's lighthouse laboratory; some funeral statuary from 1932's The Mummy, and so on.
+And just as dreams seemed to be largely repurposed imagery from waking 'content,' as if everything you saw or experienced in school, or the mall, or the back yard whiffle ball game, comprised a casting office and scenery storage palette to draw from, so Flash repurposes an array of familiar sights and sounds from earlier movies -- particularly from Universal's horror films --then in regular local TV rotation so quite familiar to us--especually Franz Waxman scores and the expressionistic prison and other sets from Bride of Frankenstein, now adorned with some funeral statuary from 1932's The Mummy.

-The cutaways to the many-armed statue with the scantily-clad maidens writhing on it for example, is seen again and again in the credits and in the serial but plays no part in the evens whatsoever.
-Still, we all dreamt about it- in its dark strangeness it tapped into a vein of dark adult sex I was scared of but drawn towards, a jagged-edged murky magnet (succeeding where the Eyes Wide Shut orgy fails) pulling me over a cliff, the roller-coaster / looking down from excruciatingly high rooftops base-of-the-spine ticklishness.
+Then other films are used that were never on TV, like Just Imagine (1930) from which were hewn the sexy cutaways to the many-armed statue with the scantily-clad maidens writhing on it, seen again and again in the credits and in the serial but only seen on screens in the film by the priest when he "consults with the great Palace of Tao").
+Still, we all dreamt about it, for those credits were magical, and-- in its dark strangeness-- tapped into a vein of dark adult sex I was scared of (like those weird Asiatic gnomes on the cover of Sgt Pepper's Lonely Hearts Club Band) but drawn towards, a jagged-edged murky magnet (succeeding where the Eyes Wide Shut orgy fails) pulling me over a cliff with that icy coccyx sensation I now only seem to still get when looking down from steep steep ledges.

 MING AND MARRIAGE:

-A kind of Gengis Khan in latter year post-raid repose, Emperor Ming the Merciless (Charles B. Middleton) on the throne, surrounded by brides and daughter, harkens back to a long line of primal father / barbarian kings.
+Living a kind of Gengis Khan-in-winter repose, Emperor Ming the Merciless (Charles B. Middleton) on the throne, surrounded by brides and daughter, harkens back to a long line of primal father / barbarian kings.
 We can uncover racist subtext in his name and style of dress easily but it seems myopic to cast judgment on it for any perceived xenophobia, instead of reaching deep down for the subliminal Freudian Moses and Monotheism reading.
 Being a resident of Mongo--as the Congo does for Kurtz in Conrad's Heart of Darkness--frees Aura and Ming and the other 'natives' from guilt over lust or attraction.
 This is a libidinal zone where all sexual desire is allowed and there is no hypocrisy or provincial morality.
-Ming might be a licentious primal father but he doesn't try to scold or censure his daughter's own uninhibited carnality, regarding it with detached bemusement.
+Ming might be a licentious primal father but he doesn't try to scold or censure his daughter's own uninhibited carnality, regarding it with detached bemusement, to be censored only if it undermines his own.
 And interestingly, Aura is libidinally freer than Ming himself.
-Though all-powerful, his lusting after Dale still needs marriage to be fulfilled, the same way Dale and Flash would never sleep together before their own ceremony.
-Both need a ceremonial precursor to any actual sex.
+Though all-powerful, his lusting after Dale still needs marriage to be fulfilled, the same way Dale and Flash would never sleep together before their own ceremony (or even be seen kissing).
+Both men need a ceremonial precursor to any actual sex.
 While Ming is emperor he is still bound to follow the codes of conduct centered around the great god Tao.

 It'll all be over in a minute, Godfrey

-As with the three sisters archetype, which includes the three brides of Dracula in the 1931 original, the multiple wives or concubines luxuriating around the throne are a sign of a pre-empathic binary moralism, a disregard for Christian or modern values reflecting a lack of empathy similar to what a child feels before morality 'kicks in' (3).
-Here on Mongo, love doesn't necessarily factor into desire, making it more associated with power and objectification, the 'love' Dale feels for Flash is the polar opposite of the lust Ming feels for Dale; the hearty laugh and mustache twirl at the heroine's fear is part of the turn on.
-There's no 'sin' to the lust felt by both Ming and Aura -there's no missionary to condemn their lascivious gazing.
-Note that the other wives of Ming are, for the most part, his loyal agents, holding Dale in place during her hypnotized marriage (above - though maybe they're just happy Ming has shifted focus away from them).
-It takes a few viewings perhaps to note a small detail (above): at the anticipation of the 13th gong, the priest whips out a set of manacles, and holds them up high in front of the old Ra statue from The Mummy - thus mixing kinky bondage and ancient Egypt, but on a small screen it's so subliminal we'd just miss it yet pick up the dread idea of marriage to Ming as being sexual slavery.
+As with the three sisters archetype, which includes the three brides of Dracula in the 1931 original, the multiple wives or concubines luxuriating around the throne are a sign of a pre-empathic binary moralism, a disregard for Christian or modern values reflecting a lack of empathy similar to what a child feels before their empathy drive 'kicks in' (3).
+Here on Mongo, love doesn't necessarily factor into desire, making it more associated with power and objectification, the 'love' Dale feels for Flash is the polar opposite of the desire Aura has for Flash, or Ming for Dale.
+But there's no sense of 'sin' to either of these emotions in the context of the film -there's no missionary to condemn any lascivious gazing.
+Note that the other wives of Ming are, for the most part, his loyal agents, holding Dale in place during her hypnotized marriage (above) - though maybe they're just happy Ming has shifted his focus.
+It takes a few viewings perhaps to note a small detail (above): at the anticipation of the 13th gong, the priest whips out a set of manacles, and holds them up high in front of the old Ra statue from The Mummy - thus mixing kinky bondage and ancient Egypt, but on a small screen it's so subliminal we'd just miss it yet pick up the dread idea of marriage to Ming as being pre/sexual slavery.

 FLASH the MISSIONARY

-To this end, Flash comes to Mongo as a kind of monogamy missionary; though he met Dale literally only an hour or so before meeting Aura, he's somehow loyal to her - not out of obligation (they haven't even kissed) but out of a kind of honor-system Earth-to-Earth loyalty.
+To this end, Flash comes to Mongo as a kind of monogamy missionary; though he met Dale literally only an hour or so before meeting Aura, he's somehow loyal to her - not out of obligation but out of a kind of chaste racial purity.
 We kids all would have obligingly gone off with Aura, and left Dale to her own devices, and none of this shit would have had to happen.
 Would it not be like real life, then?
 Aura and Flash might be ruling Mongo with Dale as Ming's rich widow and all's well.
-Instead Flash stays true to Dale and in the process he brings in a kind of New World Order of renounced enjoyment.
-In the two sequels (Trip to Mars and Conquers the Universe) the hems go lower, the clothes get less attractive; the actors age and get unflattering shorter hair cuts and perms.
-Ming, i.e. the devouring Cronus elder God, naturally sees his chance under all this accruing repression, and when the hems get low enough that the sexual pressure finally erupts, he's ready, up from the underworld.
+Instead Flash stays true to Dale and in the process he brings in a kind of New World Order of renounced (or deferred) libidinal enjoyment.

-We were so sure we'd killed or banished our dark Cronus forever that--when he suddenly erupts back from the abyss for the sequels--he easily seizes large chunks of power, joining forces with whatever rising tyrant star needs an advisor (not unlike the escaped Nazi commandoes would do in Palestine after the war).
-We only then, when Ming returns, do we realize--as if a reverse "dawn of shame in Eden" epiphany --how dull we've become.
-Ming now struts around clothed in crazy plumes and lascivious facial hair like he's fighting Fredonia at the end of Duck Soup while Flash and Dale seem wider and squarer, as if Earth's gravity has been slowly stretching them.
-Dale and Aura's censor-sewn dresses and unflattering perms unsex them; even though it's only a four year period from the first serial to Flash Gordon Conquers the Universe, their clothes and hair have been as drained of sex by the dictates of the time as the actors have by time itself.
-Ming seems the same but his face is frozen in a macabre stony mask, as if he's had plastic surgery, a Ming disguise grafted to his face.
+We were so sure we'd killed or banished our dark Cronus forever that--when he suddenly erupts back from the abyss for the sequels--he easily seizes large chunks of power, joining forces with whatever rising tyrant star needs an advisor (not unlike the escaped Nazi commandoes finding work and refuge after the war by escaping to Palestine).
+We only then, when Ming returns, do we realize--as if a reverse "dawn of shame in Eden" epiphany --how dull we've become, how much he was needed.
+By Conquers, Ming is way looser and more active and flashy, strutting around in crazy plumed black caps, epaulettes, shiny black boots and lascivious facial hair while Flash and Dale seem wider and squarer, as if Earth's gravity has been slowly flattening them after their bodies became adjusted to the loosey-goosey gravity of Mongo.
+Dale and Aura's now censor-sewn dresses and unflattering perms unsex them.
+It's only a four year period from the first serial to Flash Gordon Conquers the Universe, yet their clothes and hair have been as drained of sex by the dictates of Mongo's new morality, pre-code jazz age libidinal freedom tampered down by Joseph Breen's Legion of "Decency" sturmtruppen, just as the actors have by time itself.
+Ming seems the same, but his face is frozen in a macabre stony mask, as if he's had plastic surgery, a Ming disguise grafted to his face.
+But he's the same old Ming.
+Crabbe and Rogers meanwhile cotton not the least to recapturing libidinal youth, refusing even light diets or modest tights.

-Flash and Dale represent childhood's last gleaming the way the 1936 Aura and eternal Ming represent adulthood's first dirty leer.
+Conquers' 1940 Flash and Dale represent childhood's last gleaming the way the 1936 original serial's Aura and eternal Ming represent adulthood's first dirty leer.
 Each approach has its good and bad points and each both endangers and educates the other.
-Aura (eventually) learns the value of self-sacrifice in the service of love (i.e. the kind of love wherein you help the object of your desire achieve their union with another if that's who they prefer, rather than force yourself on them by obliterating your rival).
+Aura (eventually) learns the value of self-sacrifice in the service of love (i.e. the kind of love wherein you help the object of your desire achieve their own desire, rather than obliterating all rivals).
 By turning around and making a decision to stop chasing after Flash and instead love the shambling lummox who loves her in turn (the tellingly named Prince Barin), Aura brings an end to the chain of pursuit and cliffhanger escape that has been going on all through the first 11 or 12 chapters.
 She becomes "Aura the Merciful" because--after saving Flash's life nearly as many times as Flash has saved Dale's honor--Aura 'settles' for her side of the planetary tracks.
 Whether or not she retains any lust for Flash seems moot: she's mature enough to hide it from us if she has - and is this not part and parcel with emotional and sexual maturity?
+(You can still enjoy sex in the post-Cronus 'moral' order, you just have to do it in private. )

-"Strangely" in my own personal experience, and I'm sure I'm not alone in this, the arrival of puberty saw the end of my 'decadent desire' phase, and in its place heralded a yen for WW2 stuff (model planes, HO scale armies, etc) which is mirrored in the history of film and censorship and its relation to the actual WW2 vis-a-vis Flash.
-In other words, as hem lines grew longer for 1940's Conquers the Universe, the country was on its way into war and out of 30s decadence; it's as if war comes along and says hey, there are more important things than arguing with censors.
+As hem lines grew longer for 1940's Conquers the Universe, the country was on its way into war and out of 30s decadence; it's as if war comes along and says hey, there are more important things than arguing with censors.
 A kind of socialized group positivity becomes necessary.
-The lone outlaw is replaced by the bomber crew; the lustful sheik is replaced by dutiful husband; Ming deposed by Barin; Flash brings Christianity to the East; the Weimar era trounced by Nazism, the death of the primal father / Old Testament Wrath and arrival of Jesus and an agreed-upon monogamy.
+The lone outlaw is replaced by the bomber crew; the lustful sheik is replaced by dutiful husband; Ming deposed by Barin (instead of Aura); Flash brings Christianity to the East; as the permissive Weimar era is trounced by intolerant Nazism.
 Decadence is eclipsed by fascism; sexual freedom eclipsed by slasher movies, the luridness of pre-empathic libidinal Dionysian childhood replaced by the stringent Apollonian joys of war.
+And then, sadly, the collapse of desire's promise, the betrayal of biology, as if God has AIDS locked and loaded, just waiting to slap us back down into intolerance after a decade without shame or guilt.

-The consolation to this renouncement of unregulated enjoyment is to give birth to the unconscious, where id may reign free (i.e. the serial, comic strip, itself).
+The unrestricted libido's consolation prize to this renouncement of unregulated enjoyment is the creation of the unconscious, where id may reign free (i.e. the dream, the myth, serial, comic strip, itself).
 The cost of the good guys winning, of Flash and self-sacrifice carrying the day, is apparent in the chasteness and desexualized modesty of the fashions and figures upon their return in subsequent sequels.
 Ming's uninhibited carnal appetite becomes solely the province of "legend."
 Carnal love desire circle games are replaced by chaste married strategy counsels and formal attire receptions, but hey - we can always read the lurid pulps under our sheets with a flashlight and put in the DVD once the babysitter's paid off and the wife contented in her (separate) bed.

 Natural Selection, Adieu

 Hitherto, on Mongo, a natural selection model has been the order - similar to how male lions take over the pride after killing or driving away their predecessor (and his cubs, if any), with the females having no real say in the matter of who their next mate is.
 Before Flash, natural selection superseded love and monogamy.
 Flash and Dale buck the trend.
 They turn enemies into friends by sparing their lives, introducing them to the preferable model of peace and brotherly love.
 The catch: the monogamous pair bond marks the breaking point of evolution as per Darwin's Natural Selection.
 The flaws in the natural order/polygamous lion pride system are revealed as requiring a constant flow of chaos unsuited to civilized order.
 This becomes the non du pere concept: we--the sons --team up to depose our Ming-primal father, and to "free" his harem of wives, but then we renounce our rights to the enjoyment of his brides/harem, and indeed all future such arrangements (if we didn't, we'd be fighting over them nonstop until all were destroyed).
 This is the tape splice connecting the sides of the Moebius strip -- the bump in the road: what goes up warlord fiefdom comes down Christian monogamy based democracy.
-Rather than fight over the spoils, we will agree to set the spoils free, to live in peace in monogamy.
-Clearly, it's the more effective measure, as countries still honoring the old system are more or less stuck at the stone age, the end of biological evolution's tether, yet it is just as clearly something outside of the natural order - evolution has made its masterpiece, the monogamous pair bond ensures less genetic defect (due to incest promoting inherited chromosome issues, ala the hip problems that plague the pug community).
+Rather than fight over the spoils, we will agree to set the spoils free, no one shall have them.

-The demographic for Flash being a little older, the men friends and foes are all eligible bachelor princes and though not neutered, are otherwise dysfunctional and unappetizing compared with mighty Flash: they're either rotund boisterous brigands (Vultan of the Hawk Men), big mustached lummoxes (Prince Barin, rightful ruler of Mongo- he says), little bald gangsters with Egyptian eyebrows (Kala of the Shark Men - though he never becomes a friend), or bandy-legged bushy-bearded hermit-types (Prince Thun of the Lion Men).
+The demographic for Flash being a little older, the friends and Ming-allied foes are all eligible bachelor princes and though not neutered, are otherwise dysfunctional and unappetizing compared with mighty Flash: they're either rotund boisterous brigands (Vultan of the Hawk Men), big mustached lummoxes (Prince Barin, rightful ruler of Mongo- he says), little bald gangsters with Egyptian eyebrows (Kala of the Shark Men), or bandy-legged bushy-bearded Wild Men (Prince Thun of the Lion Men).

 ZARKOV